-Among SIM card users in the seven countries surveyed, being unemployed is a highly significant predictor of not having a SIM card registered in one's own name.
-Unemployed people are 18 per cent less likely to, when compared with those who are in some form of employment (see Figure 16).
-This study found that one in four unemployed SIM card users (25 per cent) do not have a SIM card registered in their own name and use someone else's instead.
+Among SIM card users in the seven countries surveyed, The main reason, aside from ID, why those who are being unemployed is a highly significant predictor of unemployed do not have a SIM card registered in their not having a SIM card registered in one's own name. own name is that they use a SIM card registered in the Unemployed people are 18 per cent less likely to, name of a family member or friend. when compared with those who are in some form of employment (see Figure 16).
+This study found that one Those who are unemployed also appear to be in four unemployed SIM card users (25 per cent) do not disproportionately affected by traditional social have a SIM card registered in their own name and use and cultural norms, where a family member deems someone else's instead. it inappropriate to register a SIM card in their own name.
+They may be more influenced by a male family member or head of household and may not be permitted to register for a SIM card.
+More female respondents tend to be unemployed than males.